Charlie Hunnam Criticized For ‘Sexist’ Method Acting, And More News On FX’s New ‘Mayans MC’

 Charlie Hunnam has drawn criticism from the writers of The Mary Sue magazine for hurting his girlfriend by resorting to method acting.
 The writers have accused the Pacific Rim actor of mistreating his girlfriend by not writing to her during the filming for The Lost City of Z in Colombia.

-The magazine’s attack came after Charlie Hunnam could not send a mail to his girlfriend Morgana McNelis because the Colombian mail system was not working.
+The magazine’s attack came after Charlie Hunnam could not send mail to his girlfriend Morgana McNelis because the Colombian mail system was not working.
 According to Heat Street, the actor clarified his position by stating that it was the mailing system that was to blame for the lack of communication between himself and his girlfriend.

 “We went to Colombia, and the mail system doesn’t really work very well.
 It’s completely unreliable.
 I received a letter from her, and I realized that from the tone of it and things she was saying that she hadn’t received the two letters that I sent before.”